 April 22, 2010

-Classes on the Mount Union College campus may not officially begin until Monday, August 28, but more than 700 new students are unpacking their bags in various residence halls across campus today and familiarizing themselves with the College during 2006 Fall Orientation, which includes a schedule of events expanding the entire weekend.
+Classes on the Mount Union College campus may not officially begin until Monday, August 27, but more than 650 new students unpacked their bags in various residence halls, apartments and theme houses across campus today and began familiarizing themselves with the College during 2007 Fall Orientation, which includes a schedule of events spanning the entire weekend.

-After meeting roommates and unloading cars this morning, students will have the opportunity to meet with the residence life staff members in their buildings and socialize with other new students.
-New students can then join for a game of Survival Bingo, which offers a selection of prizes that students need to 'survive' at Mount Union.
+After meeting roommates and unloading cars, students will have the opportunity to meet with the residence life staff members in their buildings and socialize with other new students.

 LS 100 is designed to help new students adjust to college life, learn critical reading and discussion skills and provide them with a faculty of staff members to advise them academically until they declare a major and are assigned an advisor within that academic department.

-Saturday and Sunday, new students will be led through a variety of activities, informational meetings and recreational events by members of the Preview and Orientation staff that will further acclimate them to campus in preparation for the beginning of the 2006-2007 Academic Year.
+Throughout the weekend, new students will be led through a variety of activities, informational meetings and recreational events by members of the Preview and Orientation staff that will further acclimate them to campus in preparation for the beginning of the 2007-2008 Academic Year.
 In addition, a 'Week of Welcome' will take place during the first week of classes, offering various activities on campus sponsored by the Student Activities Council.